✅ SOFA-2 Score (2025 Update‼️): Modern Sequential Organ Failure Assessment for ICU

 Disclaimer

-• This article is an educational summary based on the above original publications and is intended for healthcare professionals involved in perioperative and critical care.
+• This article is an educational summary based on the original publications listed above

-• The information contained herein is not a substitute for medical advice or treatment.
+• The information contained in this article is not intended as a substitute for medical advice or treatment

-• Clinical practice should be based on the most current guidelines, individual patient circumstances, institutional protocols, and the judgment of the treating physician.
+• Clinical practice should be based on the latest guidelines, individual patient circumstances, and clinical judgment

-• This article is an independent educational resource and has not been officially endorsed or approved by the American Medical Association, the JAMA editorial board, or the SOFA-2 development task force.
+• This article is an independent educational resource and has not been officially endorsed by the American Medical Association, European Society of Intensive Care Medicine, or the SOFA-2 development group

-• The content reflects the author’s interpretation of the original publications.
-Always refer to the original publications, institutional protocols, and clinical judgment for all clinical decisions.
+• The content reflects the author’s interpretation of the original publications

-• The author assumes no liability for clinical decisions made based on this summary.
+• Readers are strongly encouraged to consult the original publications and institutional protocols for complete and authoritative information The author assumes no responsibility for clinical decisions made based on this summary

 Copyright Inquiries

-• This article is created for educational purposes and respects the rights of original authors and copyright holders.
+This article has been created for educational purposes and respects the rights of original authors and copyright holders.
+While every effort has been made to ensure compliance with citation rules, if you have concerns about the content, please contact us at:

 X(旧twitter)でも更新通知してます!